vekatze/neut/book/src/rapid-prototyping.md

 You can technically create a test function for the function and check its behavior.
 Or modify the main function to call the new function just to see its behavior.
 However, it is a bit cumbersome to my (and hopefully our) liking.
 I need rapid try-and-error cycles in certain circumstances.

 The command `zen` can be used here.
-Suppose that a file `some-file.nt` contains a function `foo` as in the below:
+Suppose that a file `some-file.nt` contains a function `foo` that is defined as in the below:

 ```neut
 define foo(x: int): int {